mmsaki/portfolio-website/posts/aave-flashloans.md

 ## Getting Started

-Setting up is easy.
-Rush is an open source project and is accessible to everyone.
-I am in the build process of the UI.
-I will make a flashloan button available to everyone.
+The set up is easy.
+Rush is an open source project the tool is accessible to everyone.
+I am in the build process of to make clean up the projects code base.
+I hope to make flashloans easy for to everyone to understand.
 See the demo transactions in the next segment.
 Work in progress...

 Check back later. 👷

+<>

 ## Transactions Reference